WHO IS THE BEST IN HISTORY?

 POINTS PER RACE (PPR)

-Looking through the history books at a points tally is useless to compare drivers because different eras awarded different points for different results.
+Looking through the history books at a points tally is useless to compare drivers because different eras awarded different points.
 Today's drivers get 25 points for a win ...
 50s drivers got 8.
-Sports Annual calculates point scoring using one system ... the 10 - 6 - 4 - 3 - 2 - 1 point scoring formula.
+Sports Annual calculates point scoring using one system ... the 10 - 6 - 4 - 3 - 2 - 1 formula.
 We simply went back through the history of the sport and applied that formula to every winning driver's results from 1950 until today.

 Here we describe Fangio as having scored 319 championship points across his career ... a career point scoring average of 5.941 points per race.
 It is, on this table, a huge number.